crud89/miniply/README.md

 - Can **triangulate polygons** as they're loaded.
 - **Fast path** for models where you know every face has the same fixed number of vertices
 - **MIT license**

-Note that miniply does not support *writing* PLY files, only reading them.

 Getting started